TheCoderSuraj/snsilos/README.md

 However, we could even use firebase firestore and firebase storage to create mock data but I had used third-party api for getting data because I also wanted to include api integration in this project.

 Hence, For Mock Data I had used: [https://fakestoreapi.com/products]

+Also we have used 'Provider' package also.
+In cart system, we have also gone with stream builder however we could even go with provider (less expensive) but since this is a test project so I go with stream builder to show use of stream builder.